Ananda (album): Release and promotion

 In July 2006, through different media specialized in music, the name of the album and the official release were announced.
 Ananda was scheduled to be published on September 18 in Mexico and Latin America, but two days before the album's official release date, Mexican stores put the album on sale to avoid piracy; this led the album's leaking that same day.
+In the United States, the album was released on September 19, 2006.